 Studying ancient history also contributes to scientific progress.
 If we understand the origins of issues, then we can better understand similar issues that we face today.
 One example is the study of disease, starting with their origins.
 There are historical accounts of plagues, etc. that have allowed scientists to track the progression of the disease through the ages to the present day.
 This has helped them to work on new treatments or cures.
 In other cases, these scientists are able to work with actual physical evidence, gathered from archeological sites, such as those dating back to ancient Rome or Egypt.
 An example is the work being done in cancer research, thanks to mummies, that is providing new information for scientists as to the progression of the disease over a wider temporal period than previously thought possible.

-History is intertwined with hundreds of other areas that could not so easily progress without it, such as medical knowledge, sociology, psychology, social structure, health and safety, linguistics, forensics, construction, planning, the list goes on and on.
-After all those who study ancient history and archaeology are trained in analysis which can be put to use in basically any area, including surveying, forensics, computing and construction?
+History is intertwined with hundreds of other areas that could not so easily progress without it.
+These include medical knowledge, sociology, psychology, social structure, health and safety, linguistics, forensics, construction, planning; the list goes on and on.

 In addition to being able to explain certain modern situations, the study of history is essential to the progression of the human race.
 Understanding the past, for instance, gives us comfort because we are not the first people to experience things and we can see the potential of the future.
 A person moving to the other side of the world is comforted and enabled by the fact that thousands of people (if not more) have done so previously.
 A company sees potential in the future because of what people have achieved in the past.

 Studying history in itself is a tradition and one with a firm base, it is vital to the progression of humanity personally and on a wider stage, but above all it fulfills a moral obligation to our ancestors.
-It allows cultures to continue with a better understanding of where they came from, a respect for their heritage, and, perhaps most importantly, it provides a better and wiser comprehension of things that have been passed down to us.
+It allows cultures to continue with a better understanding of where they came from, and gives them a respect for their heritage.
+Perhaps, most importantly, it provides a better and wiser comprehension of everything passed down to us.